Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s Development and Success

-At this point, you’ve taught your child a new or challenging task, and you are allowing them to practice it so they can learn how to do these new tasks well and independently.
+At this point, you are developing routines and allowing your child to practice so they can learn how to stick to the plan of their usual routine and be flexible enough to manage changes.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
-Parents naturally offer support as they see their child fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their child fumble with a situation in which they need help.
 This is no different.

-- Initially, your child may need active support.
-Use “Show me…” statements and ask them to demonstrate tasks or even the whole routine for you.
+- Use “Show me…” statements and ask them to demonstrate tasks or even the whole routine for you.
 When a child learns a new skill, they are eager to show it off!

-- Recognize effort by using “I notice” statements like, “I notice how you went in to brush your teeth after breakfast without my asking.
+- Recognize effort by using “I notice” statements like, “I notice how you went in to brush your teeth after breakfast without me asking.
 That’s taking responsibility!”

 - On days with extra challenges that make completing routines harder, proactively remind your child to help them be successful.
 In a gentle, non-public way, you can whisper in your child’s ear, “Remember our next step?
 What is it?”